sanderspecht/AVA/about.markdown

 image: https://raw.githubusercontent.com/sanderspecht/AVA/AVA/_assets/img/noah-buscher-x8ZStukS2PM-unsplash.jpg
 ---

-**△▽△** is a design studio engaged in systemic nature-based solutions and regenerative business models.
+**AVA** is a design studio engaged in systemic nature-based solutions and regenerative business models.

 We believe that the ecological crises of our time represent an opportunity for humanity to embark on a trajectory of creativity, collective imagination, and sustainable prosperity.